bxlab/cmdb-quantbio/resources/syllabi/lab/index.md

 <a name="Grading"></a>
 <header><h2>Grading</h2></header>
-Weekly exercise solutions (Jupyter notebooks, scripts, results, etc.) should be pushed to a student's `qbb2023-answers` GitHub repository within a week after the assignment is posted.
+Weekly exercise solutions (Jupyter notebooks, scripts, results, etc.) should be pushed to a student's `qbb2024-answers` GitHub repository within a week after the assignment is posted.
 The grading for this course is based on <b>reasonable completion</b>.
 For each weekly exercise, students will be advised which if any exercises are advanced and therefore not required for submission. <br /><br />

 TAs will verify that the student’s submitted work each week shows a reasonable level of individual effort.
 Letter grades will be assigned in line with the level of completion.<br /><br />

+Resubmissions must occur within <b>one week</b> of receiving feedback and grades (please let us know if you need extra time and we will try and accommodate).<br /><br />

 General guidelines for letter grade assignments:
   <ul>